dzackgarza/Notes/Independent Study/Quals/Topics.md

 ## Linear Algebra
 - adjoints of linear transformations
 - dual spaces
-- and their computation
 - basis and dimension
+- canonical forms
-- canonical forms.
-Systems of linear equations: solvability criteria
+- Systems of linear equations
+- solvability criteria
 - Cayley-Hamilton theorem;
 - change of basis
 - change of basis and similarity of matrices